roderickjackson-bradley/socket_io_app/work/w04/d1/03-intro-to-express.md

 #### The Route's Callback
 <br>

-- The `request` object has properties and methods we will use to access information regarding the current HTTP request, including any data being sent from the browser.
+- The `request` object has properties and methods used to access information regarding the current HTTP request, including any data being sent from the browser.

-- The `response` object contains properties and methods we will use to end the request/response cycle - like we've done so far using the  `res.send` method.
+- The `response` object contains properties and methods used to end the request/response cycle - like we've done so far using the  `res.send` method.

 ---
 #### Practice - Define Another Route (3 mins)